Corporate Legal Services Tel (213) 739-8287 Fax (213) 480-7724 October 21, 2016

 Q 4.
 Can an MLS reject a listing that provides that the cooperating broker will be paid directly by the seller, rather than by the listing broker?

 A No. Excluding from the MLS listings that meet the MLS requirements described above would present potential antitrust concerns.
 It would be inappropriate for an MLS to reject a listing simply because the listing agreement provides that the compensation to be paid to the cooperating broker will be paid directly by the seller, rather than by the listing broker.
-Nonetheless, however, the MLS is a broker-to-broker offer of compensation system.
-An offer to compensate cooperating brokers is made through the MLS by the listing broker, and the listing broker is ultimately obligated to pay (and to arbitrate a dispute over) such compensation.
+However, it is important to note that the MLS is a broker-to-broker offer of compensation system.
+A listing broker is ultimately obligated to pay (and to arbitrate a dispute over) any offer to compensate cooperating brokers made through the MLS.
+A listing broker should be careful and accurate when making any representations in this regard.

 A An open listing is one that by definition is non-exclusive where the seller agrees to compensate the listing broker only in the event she procures a buyer on the terms authorized by the listing, or accepted by the owner, before the property is otherwise sold either through another agent or by the owner directly and before the listing expires by its terms or is revoked.
 As already stated above, MLSs inCalifornia must accept open listings.

 A Yes.
-Listings that fall within the categories of Estate Sale, Probate, Bankruptcy and Lender Approval Listings (i.e., short sales) have slightly different protocols for offering compensation.
+Listings that fall within the categories of Estate Sale, Probate and Bankruptcy Listings have slightly different protocols for offering compensation.
 (See C.A.R.
 Model MLS Rule 7.15)

 A An open listing goes to the scope of agency while a limited service listing speaks to the scope of services that will be provided.
 For instance, a broker could have a limited service listing that is an exclusive right of representation, so open listings and limited service do not always go together.
 But, often when in a cooperating role in an open listing or limited service transaction, a cooperating broker will be working directly with the seller.